w3f/Grants-Program/applications/slothunter.md

 This could help small teams to catch the chance.

 And this also could help teams/users to bid/contribute automatically.

+### Details(spec)

+Slothunter will be implemented in Rust, which means it will be efficient and stable while running as a system service.

+This grant contains 7 parts.

+1. Monitor the auction state.
+   1. This program will run as a system service.
+   2. It will fetch and cache the chain state periodically.
+2. Calculate the current winner.
+   1. Base on previous data, calculate the current auction winner.
+   2. The data will be logged in the terminal.
+   3. It will also provide an API for people to query. e.g. http://127.0.0.1:12345/winner
+      1. The response type will be a json object.
+3. Email and webhook notifications.
+   1. It could notify the users:
+      1. New auction started. (email and webhook)
+      2. Insufficient fund for bidding/contributing. (webhook only, because I think it is annoying)
+      3. Stop bidding/contributing and reason. (email and webhook)
+      4. New winner. (webhook only, because I think it is annoying)
+      5. Auction ended. (email and webhook)
+   2. All the notification content will be present in json style.
+   3. Webhook notification can be integrated to telegram, slack, etc. e.g. the telegram bot will provide a listen address and Slothunter will push the notification to the bot periodically.
+4. Auto bidding/contributing.
+   1. Auto bid/contribute if there is new winner.
+And the bot will stop if the new winner's price is greater than the max acceptable value in the configuration file.
+   2. Able to use regular account to bid/contribute.
+   3. Able to use proxy account to bid/contribute.
+5. Customize bidding/contributing strategy, including:
+   1. Set max acceptable value.
+   2. Set bidding/contributing frequency every `x` blocks.
+6. Provide a config.toml to configure:
+   1. Relaychain.
+   2. Bidding/contributing account.
+   3. Bidding/contributing amount, target and max acceptable price.
+   4. Keep bidding/contributing every `x` blocks.
+   5. Notification mailbox.
+   6. Webhook URI.
+7. A Telegram bot, this should be easily deployed on any ubuntu:20.04+ server.

+Teams/users could start the bot before the auction.
+And all the things should go as expected.
+Teams/users could deploy the telegram bot and get latest auction status in group.

 ## Team :busts_in_silhouette: